-Debt Capacity in the short term is limited to existing authorizations and \$175 million of additional obligations.
-Over the 10 year projection the capacity is expected to reach \$225 million based on the current revenue forecast.
+Debt Capacity in the short term is limited to existing authorizations and \$50 million of additional obligations.
+Over the 10 year projection the capacity is expected to reach \$100 million based on the current revenue forecast.

-The Department of Revenue has developed a multi-pronged debt capacity model which will enable the State to calculate its available borrowing capacity to meet its future capital needs.
+The Department of Revenue has developed a multi-pronged debt capacity model which enables the State to calculate its available borrowing capacity based on current fiscal structure.
 The model results are based on the following constraints:

-- Debt service on general obligation bonds and state supported debt (obligations that are based solely on the state's commitment to annually seek appropriation for repayment could be supported by a lease or contract) in any year shall be targeted not to exceed the targeted level of 5% of the projected year's unrestricted revenues; - Debt service on general obligation bonds, state supported debt, the DOT reimbursement program, and the school debt reimbursement program shall be targeted not to exceed the targeted level of 8% of the projected year's unrestricted revenues; - All future debt issuances are amortized over 20 years, with level debt service payments; - All bonds are issued at an assumed interest rate of 5%; and - Annual unrestricted revenues available to pay debt service through 2024 are set at amounts stipulated in the Fall 2015 Revenue Sources Book of the Tax Division.
+- Debt service on general obligation bonds and state supported debt (obligations that are based solely on the state's commitment to annually seek appropriation for repayment could be supported by a lease or contract) in any year shall be targeted not to exceed the targeted level of 5% of the projected year's unrestricted revenues; - Debt service on general obligation bonds, state supported debt, the DOT reimbursement program, and the school debt reimbursement program shall be targeted not to exceed the targeted level of 8% of the projected year's unrestricted revenues; - All future debt issuances are amortized over 20 years, with level debt service payments;

+- All bonds are issued at an assumed interest rate of 5%; and - Annual unrestricted revenues available to pay debt service through 2024 are set at amounts stipulated in the Fall 2016 Revenue Sources Book of the Tax Division. - The impact of PERS and TRS state assistance payments is included for context.

-Using the less inclusive ratio and 5% limit the State has the capacity to issue \$175 million of additional debt over the next 10 years.
-This capacity is primarily based on projections of recovered revenue generation in FY 2017 and beyond, and caution should be used in deciding to commit to that level of debt prior to revenue recovery.
+While the State ratios are higher than stated debt capacity metrics, this level of debt is determined feasible without credit downgrade based on the current financial alternatives available to the State.
+As these financial resources evolve through time this capacity should be expected to either shrink or grow, and caution should be used in deciding to commit to this level of debt prior to revenue recovery or re-identification.
 Given the state's current fiscal structure and projected annual unrestricted revenue deficiencies the amount that the state could issue without negative credit action is limited to essential and minimalistic projects.
 As previously noted, the term "debt" includes all the State's outstanding general obligation and state-supported debt.